awslabs/aws-cloudfront-extensions/docs/develop/edge-function/README.en.md

 3. [Optional] Add solution id

-   Solution id is a unique id assigned by AWS GCR Solution team, you will need to add the solution id in template.yaml, all CloudFront+ solution id is [here](https://quip-amazon.com/nXxXAl58SGQF/2021-Solution-Progress-Tracking-Board) under CloudFront+ tab.
+   Solution id is a unique id assigned by AWS GCR Solution team, you will need to add the solution id in template.yaml, all CloudFront Extensions solution id is [here](https://quip-amazon.com/nXxXAl58SGQF/2021-Solution-Progress-Tracking-Board) under CloudFront Extensions tab.
    {{% notice info %}}
    Add Solution id is **optional** for this workshop, you can skip this step
    {{% /notice %}}